stardust2810/stardust2810.github.io/_travels/cruisecation-on-the-world-dream.md

 <span class="image left"><img src="{% link assets/images/20211201-dream-cruise-12.jpg %}" alt="" /></span>The rest of the day was spent participating in the on board activities (dancing for justina and I, photo frame making for Victoria, quiz show for both Victoria and me).
 Was pretty proud of Victoria for her knowledge and courage, in answering the various questions pertaining to Santa Claus and the 13 Yule lads!
 She actually won 5 1-for-1 tickets for the VR games, and unselfishly shared 3 of her winnings with another participant who did not managed to get any.
 You go Girl!

 Later in the evening, the entire family participated in the "Squid Game" equivalent.
-Must say that tho it wasn't as bloody and gory (and much less exciting compared to the drama), we had a nice time playing together, before making our way for the special light show at the upper decks.
+Must say that tho it wasn't as bloody and gory (and much less exciting compared to the drama), we had a nice time playing together (at the and of the games, you get a gift that you can choose yourself and 10 arcade game tickets.), before making our way for the special light show at the upper decks.

 The last and final day was pretty much reserved for disembarking.
 All the activities were closed saved for those related to one's tummy.
 We decided to stay on till the last possible moment (11am), making a final round of the ship and enjoying our rooms whilst waiting for our call.

-<em>Tip: The crew will knock on your door to inform you that you can being disembarking</em> We were one of the last families to disembark, and it was kinda weird walking thro the now empty hallways, jackpot machines and stairs to the exit.
+<em>Tip: The crew will knock on your door to inform you that you can being disembarking</em>

+ We were one of the last families to disembark, and it was kinda weird walking thro the now empty hallways, jackpot machines and stairs to the exit.

 All in, it was a welcome break from the drudgery, everyday life during the COVID-19 pandemic.
 We left with happy memories and no regrets, save one ... only that it had to end so soon!
 Perhaps, the Palace Villa next?